DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_62_wasabi-wallet.md

 gpg:          There is no indication that the signature belongs to the owner.
 Primary key fingerprint: 21D7 CA45 565D BCCE BE45 115D B4B7 2266 C47E 075E
 ```
-We can see that the signature was made close to the release (date) and that it´s a Good signature.
+We can see that the signature was made close to the release (by checking the date) and that it´s a `Good signature`.
 The fingerprint matches the one written on https://github.com/zkSNACKs/WalletWasabi/blob/master/WalletWasabi.Documentation/Guides/InstallInstructions.md#gpg-verification

 We can go ahead and install Wasabi Wallet.